KILLinefficiency/Explore/Documentation/Explore Documentation.md

 Explore uses three memory locations to store it's data.
 The primary being the **Mess** and the secondary being the **Cluster**.
 The third memory location, the **Book** is however a non-rewritable memory location which stores parsed data.

-The working the Mess is very similar to the working of the Stack and is in fact based on the idea of Stack.
+The working the **Mess** is very similar to the working of the Stack and is in fact based on the idea of Stack.

-The Cluster on the other side acts as a giant hash table.
-Cluster is made up of keys and the data assigned to the keys.
+The **Cluster** on the other side acts as a hash table.
+Cluster is made up of keys and the data is assigned to the keys.

-The Book is non-rewritable, meaning the data once written to it cannot be changed.
+The **Book** is non-rewritable, meaning the data once written to it cannot be changed.
 All the parsed data goes to the Book.

 #### Data Types in Explore
 Data Types:
 > * num
 > * alpha

 Explore currently has two data types.
-Explore uses ``num`` to store numeric values and ``alpha`` to store alphabetic values (including alphanumeric values).
+Explore uses ``num`` to store numeric values and ``alpha`` to store alphabetic (string) values (including alphanumeric values).

 #### Spaces in Explore
 Explore allows the usage of spaces.
 However Explore expects you to use only one space for everything.
-Additional spaces in Explore will be reduced down to only one spaces.
-For additional spaces, the pipe character ,``|`` has been created. ``|`` will act as nothing but a space character.
+Additional spaces in Explore will be reduced down to only one space.
+For additional spaces, the pipe character ,``|`` has to be used. ``|`` will act as nothing but a space character.

 Like,